salahnomad/salahnomad.github.io/content/rooted-futures/ai-ancestry/olive-tree-oracle/index.md

 *Primitive.
 Mud.*

 Two words erased millennia of heritage.
+This experience echoed my struggles in [another experiment where AI struggled with cultural nuance](/cultural-bridges/language/chatgpt-darija-journey/).
 They dismissed:
 - The geological miracle of the Atlas Mountains;
 - Generations of Amazigh women harvesting this sacred earth;
 - The spiritual hammam rituals cleansing body and soul;